Our Efforts Against the Novel Coronavirus Disease (COVID-19)

 (1) Support activities in Japan

 - We donated 20,000 face shields to 15 prefectures mainly consisting of specified hazard prefectures in cooperation with a general plastic manufacturer, Kawamura Kako Co., Ltd. (Head Office: Ibaraki city, Osaka) to support healthcare professionals who test and treat patients suffered from COVID-19.
-In addition, we also produced another 20,000 face shields with donations of more than 10 million yen from our domestic group employees and donated them to 36 prefectures.
+In addition, we produced another 20,000 face shields with donations of more than 10 million yen from our domestic group employees and donated them to 36 prefectures.

 - We consigned production of masks and medical gowns to Chinese manufacturers through Sumitomo Pharmaceuticals (Suzhou) Co., Ltd., our subsidiary in China, procure 200,000 masks and 10,000 medical gowns, and donated them to local governments in Japan.